 Cloud - We are starting to see a demand for Google cloud (GCP), as well as more organisations are starting to use it as an alternative to AWS & Azure.

-Test/Automation - Candidates with a background of building Automation frameworks from scratch using Selenium have stood out, and those with a strong development background using Java has been the preference.
+Test/Automation - Candidates with a background of building Automation frameworks from scratch using Selenium have stood out, and those with a strong development background using Java has been the preference - Java jobs continue to be frequently seen.

 Development - A succinct and clear CV, displaying a track record of having significant individual contribution to projects using relevant technologies, is key as it portrays the candidate as a specialist rather than a generalist.